hpi-swa-teaching/IMAPClient/packages/IMAPClient-Core.package/ICEndPoint.class/README.md

-An ICEndPoint is main class for our framework, handling server communication.
+An ICEndPoint is handling access to server communication and file system storage.

 Instance Variables
 	stream:					Contains an ICStreamWrapper, resembling the connection to the server.